METAREA 7 bulletinset

 CRO (40S/50S, 50E/65E)

-VIS : POOR OR VERY POOR IN PRECIPITATION.
+VISIBILITY: POOR TO VERY POOR IN RAINFALL.

 KER (40S/50S, 65E/80E)